Xilinx/RFNoC-HLS-NeuralNet/README.md

 Optionally, in the nnet_example_modrec.grc flowgraph, enable the file source for ex_modrec_validation_data.s16.
 This contains a larger set of 2000 modrec feature sets.
 I've saved this data on [my google drive](https://drive.google.com/open?id=0B4jB60EiIiLPLU95X3Jja280M0E) in order to avoid putting it on the git repo.
 Move the validation data to the E310 and run the python flowgraph pointing to the larger validation set.

+## Follow-Up

+There remain, of course, many improvements I would like to see to this module.
+Here's an assorted list in order of decreasing priority, for public reference and for my own memory...

+* **Additional neural network layer types**: While the fully-connected layers and convolutional layers cover many types of neural networks for RF processing, a few more building blocks could be helpful as part of the library, specifically 1) 2D convolutional layers, 2) recurrent neural networks, and 3) softmax operation (while usually only needed on the output of a network during training, it's nevertheless a common structure often used in software).
+* **Work out 32-bit vs 16-bit datatypes**: There's some gymnastics going on with the data type sizing on the FPGA, and I hit two odd stumbling blocks in this area...
+1) As is obvious in the GRC flowgraphs, the RFNoC architecture is primarily designed for 32 bit sample streaming (16-bits I,  16-bits Q).
+It's less clear how exactly to handle sequential 16-bit chunks of data correctly.
+I found *something* that works in the flowgraph examples, but this appears to use a good deal more processing horsepower on the embedded device than should be needed.
+2) HLS failed at generating outputs with 32-bit sizes when developing the ex_modrec example.
+This was a real struggle-- HLS said that everything passed, yet the noc_block_modrec_tv.sv simulation consistently failed to get valid data out of the HLS generated IP block when I used 32-bit outputs.
+Anyway, the data type issues need to be worked out.
+* **Test with live streaming data**: The current repo demonstrates example RFNoC neural network blocks on hardware, but does not take the additional step of integrating with live RF data.
+Live integration at a high data rate would be an excellent demonstration application for the rfnoc-hls-neuralnet library.
+* **Programmable weights**: Programmable neural network weights were originally on the development roadmap, but were eventually deemed too ambitious for the proof-of-concept architecture presented here.
+In order to maintain simplicity, weights are required to be fixed in the current implementation; however, programmable weights could become a higher priority improvement depending on demand.
+    Notionally, a reprogrammable implementation would require the HLS library to include an empty memory bank of the correct size and expose a programming interface; software would then require a C++ driver to program weights upon initialization.
+While it's a plausible approach, it adds a significant amount complexity to the FPGA and software wrappers.
+* **Improve weight storage**: The BRAM usage of Vivado HLS generated code tends to be higher than expected.
+This is due to HLS's BRAM packing algorithms and that HLS apparently uses BRAM18s while BRAM36s may also be available.
+It is likely that most neural networks synthesized for the RFNoC architecture will be memory-limited rather than computationally limited.
+    A few options here: The BRAM could be moved to outside of the HLS code and into hand-coded HDL, which may be slightly more efficient, though more difficult to implement.
+As a different (related) option, a hardware platform might have FPGA access to onboard RAM, which could be used to store large amounts of neural network coefficients.
+Unfortunately, RFNoC does not currently provide an interface to on-chip RAM; this improvement would necessarily manifest as an application-specific task.
+* **Provide alternate neural network architectures**: Researchers have shown that binarized neural networks can be very efficient on FPGAs while maintaining high performance levels.
+A binarized neural network could efficiently store weights and perform multiplications (which evaluate into basic binary operations for one bit values), but this manifests as a slightly different HLS structure than assumed here.